 ‘It is a mediation on the M25 and gives an intriguing history of the occult archaeology of London that the ring-road discloses … Petit has witty and playful apercus for every mile he covers.’
 The Guardian

-London Orbital is an extraordinary and visionary film by Chris Petit and Iain Sinclair about the world’s largest by-pass, the M25.
-London Orbital is a road movie, a cinematic excursion into the futuristic literature of a century past, and a film dialogue between two writers who are also filmmakers (and vice versa).
+Celebrating its 20th anniversary in 2022, London Orbital is an extraordinary and visionary film by Chris Petit and Iain Sinclair about the world’s largest by-pass, the M25.
+Produced for Channel 4, London Orbital is a road movie, a cinematic excursion into the futuristic literature of a century past, and a film dialogue between two writers who are also filmmakers (and vice versa).

 London Orbital is, among other things, a meditation on the difference between driving and walking.
 On Bram Stoker’s “undead”, on H.G.
 Wells and J.G.
 Ballard.
 On time and memory.
 On the difference between film and tape, sound and image.
 On trance states and the terror that lies beyond boredom; on shopping and terrorism; on Kabul and the leisure mall.
 On the invisible triangle of Thatcherism (covert arms deals, Essex gangsters, and drug dealing).
 On Pinochet and Thatcher as vampire lovers.

-• An extended interview with Chris Petit and Iain Sinclair about the genesis, production and afterlife of London Orbital, about its relationship with Iain Sinclair’s acclaimed book, about its unique visual language, and about why it is more a film about alien invasion than a documentary on the M25.
+• An extended interview with Chris Petit and Iain Sinclair about the genesis, production, and afterlife of London Orbital, its relationship with Iain Sinclair’s acclaimed book, its unique visual language, and why it is more a film about alien invasion than a documentary on the M25.

 • Extracts from a 3-screen re-mix of additional London Orbital footage created by Chris Petit for a one-off performance event at London’s Barbican Centre.